-If belief in yourself is a catalyst that moves you forward, a lack of belief will hold you right where you are.
-Look at all those unpleasant side effects of not believing in yourself.
-Are you ready to believe?
+If belief in yourself is a catalyst that moves you forward, a lack of belief can hold you right where you are.

 I spent a long time not believing in myself.
-I lost the thirteen year old skater punk, and the nine year old baker and became a pessimist for years.
-For the last three years, I have been rewiring my brain and have worked hard at reclaiming my belief in myself.
-Now, I’ll share with you how I’ve done it.
+I lost the thirteen-year-old skater punk, and the nine-year-old baker and felt stuck for a long time.
+For the last three years, I have been rewiring my brain and have worked hard at reclaiming my joy in the process of dreaming.
+Here’s how: